ChancePemberton98/CodingChallenge/README.md

 - **portfoliopage.js**: Handles the portfolio page validation.

 ## Running the Tests
+**Note:** These tests need to be run one project at a time (e.g., chromium, firefox, or webkit).
+Running all projects simultaneously is not supported in this setup.

 To run the tests, use the Playwright test runner with the following command:
 ```bash